The Rational Homotopy of Stable $C_p$-Smoothings: Abstract

 \section{Abstract}

 Smooth structures on high dimensional manifolds are classified by maps to the infinite loop space $TOP/O$.
 The homotopy groups of this space are known to be finite.
 Given a compact Lie group $G$, this space can be regarded as an equivariant infinite loop space and equivariant maps from a locally linear, high dimensional $G$-manifold to $TOP/O$ classify stable $G$-smoothings.
 We compute the equivariant homotopy groups $\pi_V^{C_p}TOP/O\otimes\Q$ where $C_p$ denotes the cyclic group of order $p$.
+By applying our methods to the group $C_4$, we prove a Chern class analogue of Novikov's theorem on rational Pontryagin classes.